 Year 7 and 8 receive 2 homework projects a week.
 The projects are set by different subjects on a rota and are broken up in to different activities from Monday to Friday.
 The projects have been designed to ensure there is stretch and challenge for pupils of all abilities and they also support in the development of key skills such as research, independence and time management.

-Year 9, 10, 11, 12 and 13 are set homework based around the requirements of the GCSE course they are following.
+Year 9, 10, 11, 12 and 13 are set homework based around the requirements of the qualification they are following.
 Teachers set a wide variety of different tasks from mini projects to exam style questions designed to equip them with the skills and knowledge they need for success.

 Parents are asked to help by: